ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 3. **Deploy the Chain**: Utilize the Orbit SDK to deploy your Anytrust chain.
 This process will involve sending transactions and setting up the necessary smart contracts on the parent chain.

-4. **Setting Anytrust Keyset**: In the deployment of an Anytrust Orbit chain, a crucial step involves defining and setting up the Data Availability Committee (DAC) keyset.
+4. **Setting Anytrust Keyset**: In the deployment of an Anytrust Orbit chain, a crucial step involves defining and setting up the <a data-quicklook-from="data-availability-committee-dac">`Data Availability Committee (DAC)`</a> keyset.
 This keyset, comprising keys from the appointed members of the DAC, is essential for ensuring data availability and integrity.
 Once you have selected your committee members and gathered their keys, these keys are then configured into a keyset using the Orbit SDK.
 This keyset is subsequently embedded into the chain, serving as a verification mechanism to maintain the trust and security of the Anytrust chain.
 The proper configuration and deployment of this keyset are vital for the effective operation and reliability of the Anytrust model within the Arbitrum Orbit framework.

-We will explain each step on the coming sections.
+We will explain each step on the coming sections:

 ### Anytrust Deployment Parameters Configuration

 Deploying an Anytrust Orbit chain involves a series of steps that mirror those required for a Rollup Orbit chain, with certain specificities unique to the Anytrust model.
-These steps ensure that the chain is configured correctly and operates as intended.

 Here’s an overview of the steps involved in configuring and deploying an Anytrust Orbit chain:

 1. **Chain Config Parameter**: Start by setting up the chain configuration parameters.
-This includes defining key elements like `chainId`, `DataAvailabilityCommittee`, `InitialChainOwner`, `MaxCodeSize`, and `MaxInitCodeSize`.
+This includes defining key elements like:
+- `chainId`
+- `DataAvailabilityCommittee`
+- `InitialChainOwner`
+- `MaxCodeSize`
+- `MaxInitCodeSize`

 These parameters tailor the chain to your specific requirements and operational context.

-2. **Configuration of RollupCreator Params and Deployment of Anytrust on Orbit SDK**: Utilize the Orbit SDK's functionalities to configure the RollupCreator parameters.
+2. **Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK**:

+    Uses the Orbit SDK's functionalities to configure the `RollupCreator` parameters.
     This step involves preparing the deployment settings for the Anytrust chain, including the core contracts and operational parameters that govern the chain's functionality.

-3. **Getting the Anytrust Orbit Chain Information After Deployment**: After deploying the Anytrust chain, it's crucial to retrieve detailed information about the deployment.
+3. **Getting the Anytrust Orbit Chain Information After Deployment**:

+    After deploying the Anytrust chain, it's crucial to retrieve detailed information about the deployment.
 This includes data about the core contracts, the configuration settings, and other relevant operational details.
 The Orbit SDK provides tools for extracting this information efficiently.

-4. **Setting Valid Keyset on Parent Chain**: A unique aspect of the Anytrust model is setting up a valid keyset for the Data Availability Committee (DAC) on the parent chain.
+4. **Setting Valid Keyset on Parent Chain**:

+    A unique aspect of the Anytrust model is setting up a valid keyset for the <a data-quicklook-from="arbitrum-rollup-chain">`Data Availability Committee (DAC)`</a> on the parent chain.
 This step involves defining and deploying a set of cryptographic keys that will be used by the DAC to ensure data availability and integrity.

 Each of these steps plays a vital role in the successful deployment and operation of an Anytrust Orbit chain.
 The upcoming sections will provide detailed explanations and guidance on how to accomplish each step, ensuring a smooth and effective deployment process.
 By following these guidelines, developers can leverage the capabilities of the Orbit SDK to set up an Anytrust chain that meets their specific needs and aligns with their project goals.